-The upshot of all this: The best advice is to avoid added sugar, but more importantly, to limit the TOTAL amount of sugar we eat each day.
+The upshot of all this: The best advice is to limit the TOTAL amount of sugar we eat each day.
 A good working limit, according to the World Health Organization 2015 guidance is 50 grams.
 The trick is to pick foods that give the best nutritional bang for the sugar buck.
 Many health drinks labelled as healthy and natural are loaded with sugar.
 Yet they can claim to have no “added” sugar.
 With a little careful searching, however, you can find nutritious drinks that have only a fraction of that amount of sugar.

 Compare the three single-portion beverages shown below…